roihezkiyahu/HITL-demo/blog_post.md

 - **Checkpointing**: Essential for multi-turn conversation persistence
 - **Tool Binding**: How LangChain agents bind tools to language models

-The code for this implementation is available in the repository.
-Explore `src/agent.py` for the graph definition, `src/nodes.py` for node implementations, and both `cli_demo.py` and `streamlit_demo.py` for UI-specific patterns.
+The code for this implementation is available in this repository: https://github.com/roihezkiyahu/HITL-demo.
+Explore `src/agent.py` for the graph definition, `src/nodes.py` for node implementations, and both `cli_demo.py` and `streamlit_demo.py` for UI specific patterns.

 Happy building.